 THE OPTIONAL ROTISSERIE

-If you would like a rotisserie for your lower oven, you can order a kit (Part No. 261881) from your dealer.
+If you would like a rotisserie for your lower oven, you can order a kit from your dealer.
 The kit includes easy installation instructions.

-If you need service or assistance, we suggest you follow these four steps:
+If you need service or help we suggest you follow these three steps: